workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 Please, open an issue [here](https://github.com/workshopbutler/wordpress-plugin)

 == Changelog ==
+= 2.2.2 =
+* Fixes a bug preventing attendee registration when billing and/or work addresses are set as required

 = 2.2.1 =
 * Fixes the rendering of [custom fields](https://support.workshopbutler.com/article/46-how-to-add-a-new-custom-field).
 Before labels for custom fields were not shown